 I often find myself staring at tiled floors in people’s homes, you know, the mosaic beautifully patterned ones, and Mr B will look at me and say “you have floor envy again, haven’t you?”
 Yes, yes I have.
 I thought our deep red carpet was a good idea at the time but ten years later, a dog, two cats and all of us constantly walking up and down it and I am really regretting it.

 Which means it is now on my hit list.
 After we rip out our bathroom early next year I am going to be moving on to the hallway.
 Completely ripping it out and starting again.
-I am even considering how easy it would be to turn the staircase around.
+I am even considering how easy it is to turn staircases around.
+Can you do that?
 Would that be weird?

 So this is what I am thinking are the top things I need to create the hallway of dreams.
 Starting off with the flooring of course.
 A beautiful mosaic like then one photographed by Annie in Morocco, as seen above.